WatCodeDatCode/travelblog/README.md

 This project is a simple travel blog including new entry submission form, as required for _Javascript for Web_ course at _Hamburg Coding School_.

 ## Features
+* Example responsive travel website, including basic home page, about page, and more interactive blog page.
-* Add travel blog entry to local storage through submission form
+* Add travel entry to local storage through submission form on blog page.
-* Display entries on page after submission
+* Display entries on page after submission.
-* Each entry includes a random header image, current weather of destination, and embedded google map
+* Each entry includes a random header image, current weather of destination, and embedded google map.
-* Sorting of multiple entries based on dates
+* Sorting of multiple entries based on dates.
-* Allow removal of entries from page and local storage
+* Allow removal of entries from page and local storage.

 ## Technologies
 Project is created with: